alfredapp/gallery-edits/workflows/firefingers21/mealie-search/readme.md

 * <kbd>⌘</kbd><kbd>↩</kbd> Open recipe in browser.
 * <kbd>⌥</kbd><kbd>↩</kbd> Refresh recipe data.

-Append `::` to the configured keyword to access other actions, including manually reloading the recipes cache.
+Append `::` to the configured Keyword to access other actions, including manually reloading the recipes cache.

 ![Other actions](images/inlinesettings.png)

-Recipe auto-updating is supported.
-The main recipe list auto-updates based on the slider in the Workflow's Configuration, while individual recipes refresh automatically based on data from the main recipe list.

-Configure the Hotkey as a shortcut to search for your recipes.
-Use the Universal Action to add URLs to Mealie from selected text or Alfred’s Clipboard History.
+Configure the Hotkey as a shortcut for searching your recipes.
+Use the Universal Action to import URLs into Mealie from Alfred’s Clipboard History or selected text.

 ![Using the Universal Action](images/ua.png)